dmcgits/dmcgits.github.io/mds/ISE102/week11_notes.md

   List of **virtual keycodes** provided by Microsoft: https://docs.microsoft.com/en-gb/windows/win32/inputdev/virtual-key-codes

-#### Remembering keypresses
-You could push keypresses into a collection, then act on them.
-If someone pressed just "Left", you act on that next frame and clear the vector.
-If they rapidly pressed "left" and "down" you could act on them in the next two frames.

-It's more complicated than we really need for this one.

 ### So, getting direction

 We listen for keys that the game allows, then we set direction accordingly.